 The elections for the next quadrennium now over, the tempo of the business sessions is a little faster as we move on to the adjournment that is only a few hours away.
 The little visiting groups of people in the lobbies seem more animated than before as good-bys are said to some who are leaving and greetings are made to newcomers who have arrived for the last Sabbath of the conference.
 The lounge in the bookstand area is occupied every hour with people weary of walking the streets and climbing the balcony stairs.
 But the attendance has not abated one whit.
-And those who come are not disappointed, for the delightful variety of the programs has held the interest of everyone.

-Although our Bulletin reporters have given much attention to the music of this session, it is impossible to convey the tremendous lift that all of us have received from the varied musical features presented.
+And those who come are not disappointed, for the delightful variety of the programs has held the interest of everysession, it is impossible to convey the tremendous lift that all of us have received from the varied musical features presented.
 Thursday night's song service was highlighted once more by Prof. George Greer's Symphonic Choir of more than 200 voices.
 For four months it has been rehearsing these grand sacred numbers for this occasion, and last night as they made the old Civic Center arena ring with that ever-moving number, "Unfold Ye Portals Everlasting," it was greeted with hundreds of Amens that filled the auditorium.